MathieuMonneret/SapFestival_App/README.md

 This is an Application project created with Expo and ReactNative.
 The goal is to create an app for a music festival to display all important information to the customer throughout the weekend.

 ## Get started

+To build this app I used Expo and react native.

 1. Install dependencies